john-mnz/ComfyUI-Inspyrenet-Rembg/README.md

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) node for background removal implementing [InSPyReNet](https://github.com/plemeri/InSPyReNet)
 </br></br>

-I've tested a lot of different AI rembg methods (BRIA - U2Net - IsNet - SAM - OPEN RMBG, ...) but in all of my tests InSPyReNet was always on another level!
+I've tested a lot of different AI rembg methods (BRIA - U2Net - IsNet - SAM - OPEN RMBG, ...) but in all of my tests InSPyReNet was always ON A WHOLE DIFFERENT LEVEL!

 the cherry on top is that [InSPyReNet](https://github.com/plemeri/InSPyReNet) has MIT License which allows for Commercial use (for example BRIA does not allow Commercial use to my knowledge)